jcorporation/myGPIOd/README.md

 # myGPIOd

-myGPIOd is a very lightweight daemon to call scripts on GPIO events.
-It has no dependencies but the libgpiod2 library version 2.
+myGPIOd is a lightweight gpio controlling daemon.
+It is written in C and has no dependencies but the libgpiod2 library version 2.

-It is based on the gpiomon tool from [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/)
+It consists of a daemon, a client library and a command line tool.

 ## Features

+- **mygpiod - the daemon component**
   - Call executables on GPIO events
     - rising
     - falling
     - long press
-- Control the pull-up and pull-down bias
+  - Set various gpio attributes (bias, debounce, ...)
   - Set the output value of gpios
-- Simple socket server
+  - Provides a unix socket with simple line-based text protocol
+    - List gpio configuration
     - Set and get GPIO values
     - Get notifications of GPIO events
+- **libmygpio - the client library**
+  - Simple C client library
+  - High level API
+- **mygpioc - the command line client**
+  - Connects to the mygpiod socket to control the various functions.

 ## Build Dependencies